PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 <span class="tips">A full review of Pelion Device Management Update is [available on the Pelion documentation site](https://cloud.mbed.com/docs/latest/updating-firmware/index.html).</span>

 Once an Mbed Linux OS device accepts a firmware update request from the Pelion cloud, the device downloads an update **payload** file that contains updates for one of the MBL components.
-The payload file is a tar file and can contain either application updates (one or more ".ipk" files) or a root file system update (a file called rootfs.tar.xz).
+The payload file is a tar file and can contain either:
+- application updates - one or more OPKG packages (`.ipk` files); or
+- a root file system update - a compressed tar file called `rootfs.tar.xz` that contains root file system contents.

 #### Application Updates
-After recieving a payload file containing application updates (".ipk" files), MBL will:
+After recieving a payload file containing application updates (`.ipk` files), for each application update, MBL will:
-- Stop all applications from running.
+- Stop any existing version of the application from running.
-- Remove any existing versions of applications that are provided in the payload file.
+- Remove any existing version of the application.
-- Install the applications from the payload file.
+- Install the application update from the payload file.
-- Start all applications.
+- Start the updated application.

 #### Root File System Updates
 To support root file system updates, MBL devices have two root file system partitions called **banks**: